top of page

 Colour: Flowers are small, pale greenish white to pale yellow, and come in umbels of 5–13.
 Fruits are small achenes that can float, helping the seeds to disperse

-Floatin Pennyort Infestation
+Floatin Pennyort Stem

 Floating Pennywort Flower